Skip to main content

 You may override this default URL by adding a cumulus_distribution_url variable to your cumulus-tf/terraform.tfvars file and setting it to one of the following values (both are explained below):

-1. The default URL, but with a port added to it, in order to allow you to configure tunneling (typically only in development)
+1. The default URL, but with a port added to it, in order to allow you to configure tunneling (only in development)

-2. A CloudFront URL placed in front of your Cumulus Distribution API Gateway (typically only for Production, but perhaps also for a UAT or SIT environment)
+2. An HTTPS CloudFront URL placed in front of your Cumulus Distribution API Gateway (required in production environments)

 The following subsections explain these approaches in turn.